yolona-oss/choko-poko-light/README.md

 - [-] add cvs import to products schema
 - [-] refuce usage of CRUDService generic
 - [-] create validators and remove validation inside services
+- [-] create by page interface for by page responses